 Boycott Chinese Smartphones – The Effects:

-It’s a known fact that Indian government is so slow that it took almost 4 years to execute the terrorist Kasab, who’s behind the attacks of 26/11.
+It’s a known fact that the Indian government is so slow that it took almost 4 years to execute the terrorist Kasab, who’s behind the attacks of 26/11.
 So, the decision of banning Chinese products and in this case, the smartphones won’t happen suddenly.
 Also, we can’t prohibit the import from any country completely even if we have problems diplomatically, territorially or militarily as per WTO guidelines.
-Let’s assume that Indian government showed a positive sign in banning Chinese smartphones.
+Let’s assume that the Indian government showed a positive sign of banning Chinese smartphones.
 Even if they don’t, let’s consider Indian users have boycotted using these Chinese smartphones, then what would be the impact?

 If we take a close look at the smartphone market share in India, the top position is always Samsung, and the remaining positions are always changing.
 At one point in time, Indian mobile phone vendors used to be in the top 5 list, but now they were nowhere near to that.
 As told earlier, the top 5 list is occupied by Chinese mobile brands.
 So, banning these Chinese brands will show adverse effects on market share.
 It may not show a sudden dip in market share, but gradually all Chinese brands will lose their market share.
 But, I don’t think Indian Smartphone vendors like Micromax, Intex, Lava, Karbonn, etc. can make use of this opportunity.
 As explained in the previous article, the death of Desi Mobile Phone Brands is inevitable.

 Chinese brands are more famous for their disruptive pricing than their smartphones.
 Xiaomi, OnePlus, Huawei, etc. have all showed their disruptive pricing which broke the sales records.
 On the other side, other branded smartphones are still struggling to meet the nominal profits, but these Chinese brands have already hit their goals by 100%.
-With the banning, you won’t find an existing brand that can show the same disruption like these Chinese mobile brands.
+With the banning, you won’t find an existing brand that can show the same disruption as these Chinese mobile brands.
 Leave the Indian mobile brands as they’re heavily relying on re-branding Chinese phones with a higher price tag.
 So, the dominance of Samsung will be quite high, and so is Nokia’s.
 It would be a complete re-birth of the Finnish company, and if everything goes well, it could occupy a significant market share in India again.

 Before Getting Banned:

 The Chinese Smartphone companies – Oppo, Vivo, Xiaomi, and OnePlus have gained so much popularity with their marketing tactics.
 Oppo and Vivo have a huge offline market while OnePlus & Xiaomi have recently entered the Offline business.
 As told earlier, the decision of banning would take a lot of time, so before things get worse, these Chinese brands would try harder to sell off their stock.
 Or they may collaborate with the Indian company to continue their market presence in the country.
-Some may buy, and some may not, as the after sales would be ineffective once the ban goes live.
+Some may buy, and some may not, as the after-sales would be ineffective once the ban goes live.
 But, there would be a complete mess up.
 Remember the recent ban on BS-III vehicles?
 It incurred a loss of 600 Crores to the two-wheeler manufacturers as they sold all vehicles with huge discounts.
 You can expect the same thing before these brands are banned from India.

 The After Effects:

-If we boycott Chinese smartphones, the effect will not limit only to smartphones, but extended to other Chinese goods that are connected to Smartphone industry.
-The smartphone industry of China has their biggest market presence in India and boycott will ultimately disrupt their businesses.
+If we boycott Chinese smartphones, the effect will not limit only to smartphones, but extended to other Chinese goods that are connected to the Smartphone industry.
+The smartphone industry of China has its biggest market presence in India and boycott will ultimately disrupt their businesses.
 China also exports a lot of electronic and household products which are attractive both in price and quality.
 In the long-run, the boycott will hurt not only Chinese goods sale, but also cause adverse effects to consumers in India.
 Initially, this may cause negative effects, but ultimately this will lead to the birth of new smartphone companies in India.
 The “Make in India” strategy shines.

 As we already saw Indians are so addicted to the chines smartphones and Indian smartphones are losing out to China.
 The only way to prevent is through boycotting their products and improving the quality of smartphones manufactured by Indian Companies like Micromax, Jio, Intex, etc. An industry expert who wishes to remain anonymous says,